 However, supplies of certified slow growing tropical hardwoods suitable for outdoor use are limited, resulting in illegal logging which, in turn, leads to the deforestation of tropical rainforests.
 While in the tropical regions deforestation is still continuing, in temperate regions such as in Europe and North America the net forest area has been increasing steadily for several decades.

-To produce Accoya, only abundantly available wood species are being used from certified, sustainably managed forests and plantations, including FSC® and other regionally certified woods.
-Therefore all Accoya is compliant with the European Union Timber Regulation (EUTR) as well as the Lacey Act, and therefore responsible production is guaranteed.
+To produce Accoya, only abundantly available wood species are being used from certified, sustainably managed forests and plantations, including FSC® certified woods.
+All Accoya is compliant with the European Union Timber Regulation (EUTR) as well as the Lacey Act, and therefore responsible production is guaranteed.

 Fast growing softwood species such as Radiata Pine are primarily used to produce Accoya®.
 Considering the increasing pressure on available resources, the use of wood species that produce larger volumes of wood over the same time span for the same area of land offers obvious environmental advantages.

 Resources FAO (2006).
 Global Planted Forests Thematic Study: Results and Analysis.
 FAO (2001).
 Mean Annual Volume Increment of Selected Industrial Forest Plantation Species.
 Lamc, D. (2011).
 Regreening the Bare Hills.
 FAO (2016).
 Definition of the Parameters and Formulas used in the Wood Supply Projection.
 Cossalter, C. And Pye-Smith, C (2003).
 Fast-Wood Foresty- Myths and Realities, CIFOR.